 - Select Accessibility Check.
 Acrobat will scan the document for accessibility barriers.
 You will need to correct any errors that are reported.
 If possible, fix the errors in the source document and then convert it to a PDF again.

-How to create an accessible PDF without the original document?
+How to create an accessible and tagged PDF without the original document?

 PDF remediation is the process used to convert an inaccessible PDF to an accessible PDF.
 Adobe Acrobat Pro DC can help with this process as well.